kamrik/IntroText/labs/lab_02.md

 - Include your GitHub account link in the email **subject** line.
 - A new repository will be created for you.
 This repository belongs to the `comp1238f26` organization and the address will look like this:
  `github.com/comp1238f26/lab2-YourUsername`
-- The bot will respond withing 3 minutes with a link to your new repository.
+- The bot will respond within 3 minutes with a link to your new repository.

 <img src="img/edit_file.png" alt="Edit file" style="border: 2px solid black; border-radius: 5px;">